Contrast-Security-OSS/docs/content/user/ui/settings/Integrations.md

 ### Setup

-On the HipChat website, log in as a user with at least **Send Notification** and **View Room** scopse.
+On the HipChat website, log in as a user with at least **Send Notification** and **View Room** scopes.
 Typically this is an admin user.

 * Edit your profile and click **API access**
 * Create a new token and add at least the **Send Notification** and **View Room** scope